simschla/fast-and-simple-minify/README.md

 Using the <a name="cli"></a>command-line interface
 ------------------------------------------------
 The command line interface allows to use fast-and-simple-minify as any other command-line tool.
-You can minify any css and js file by issuing some simple statements from the command-line.
+You can minify any css and js files by issuing some simple statements from the command-line.

 In contrast to the original command-line tools [JSMin][jsmin] and [CSSMin][cssmin], fast-and-simple-minify is not only able to minify from stdin to stdout but can also read from a file and write to a file directly.